Where One Life Ends...

 She stared at the chip in her hand.
 His eyes jumped to the window.
 He could see the wisps of condensed blackness curling around them, the quantum drive gradually unraveling the surrounding fabric of space.
 “Kala, Do it now.”

-Slowly, she moved to place the chip upon the table, raising the blade above it.
+Slowly, she moved to place the chip upon the table, raising the butt of the blade above it.
 But her movements were suspended with hesitation, fused with the racing of her heart and the screaming warnings of her mind.
 Treta almost feared that it wouldn’t happen at all.
 His fur stood on end, bristling up his back as his eyes dilated with a mad excitement.

 Kala!
 Destroy the damn thing!” he roared.
 And with a sudden burst of